Huancavelica: History

 At the time of Spanish conquest, Huancavelica was known as the Wankawillka region or "sacred stone".
-The city itself was established on August 5, 1572.
+The city itself was established on August 5, 1572 by viceroy Francisco de Toledo.
 The community has expanded throughout the region.

-The deposits of Huancavelica were disclosed in 1564, or 1566, by the Indian Nahuincopa to his master Jerónimo Luis de Cabrera.
+The mercury deposits of Huancavelica were disclosed in 1564, or 1566, by the Indian Nahuincopa to his master Jerónimo Luis de Cabrera.
 The Spanish Crown appropriated them in 1570 and operated them until Peruvian independence in 1821.
 Considered the "greatest jewel in the crown", they eliminated the need to ship mercury from Almadén.
 A miners guild, Gremio de Mineros, administered the mines from 1577 until 1782.
 Production stopped from 1813 through 1835.
 In 1915 E.E.
 Fernandini took over ownership.

 The area was the most prolific source of mercury in Spanish America, and as such was vital to the mining operations of the Spanish colonial era.
-Mercury was necessary to extract silver from the ores produced in the silver mines of Peru, as well as those of Potosí in Alto Perú ("Upper Perú," now Bolivia), using amalgamation processes such as the patio process or pan amalgamation.
+Mercury was necessary to extract silver from the ores produced in the silver mines of Peru, as well as those of Potosí in Upper Peru (now Bolivia), using amalgamation processes such as the patio process or pan amalgamation.
 Mercury was so essential that mercury consumption was the basis upon which the tax on precious metals, known as the quinto real ("royal fifth"), was levied.

-The extraction of the quicksilver in the socavones (tunnels) was extremely difficult.
+The extraction of the 'quicksilver' in the socavones (tunnels) was extremely difficult.
 Every day before the miners came down, a mass for the dead was celebrated.
 Due to the need of numerous hand-workers and the high rate of mortality, the Viceroy of Peru Francisco de Toledo resumed and improved the pre-Columbian mandatory service of the mita.
 The allotted concession were rectangular, about 67x33m.
 Miners were divided in carreteros and barreteros.

 Due to the discovery and then the extraction of the azogue (mercury) in a hill close to the actual location of the city, the Santa Barbara mine became famous in the new world and its activity led to the Viceroy of Peru, Francisco de Toledo, to establish the city in 1572 with the name of Villa Rica de Oropesa.

-In 1648 the Viceroy of Peru, declared that Potosí and Huancavelica were "the two pillars that support this kingdom and that of Spain."
+In 1648 the Viceroy of Peru, declared that Potosí and Huancavelica were "the two pillars that support this kingdom and that of Spain".
 Moreover, the viceroy thought that Spain could, if necessary, dispense with the silver from Potosí, but it could not dispense with the mercury from Huancavelica.

 In the modern times, due to different political and economical events, the city went through a period of decades of lack of progress from the rest of the country.
 Now, this situation appears to change due to the attention of the recent government administrations.

 A 1977 recording of a wedding song sung by a young girl from this region was included on the Golden Record carried on board the Voyager 1 and Voyager 2 probes.